 Billy Jealousy’s Tattoo Lotion is packed with all sorts of great essential oils for your healing skin.
 It starts with shea butter, green tea leaf extract, sunflower seed oil, jojoba, olive oil and more.
 My personal favorite highlight was seeing wheat germ oil in the ingredients table, it’s rich in vitamin E, A, D and B, and is loaded with antioxidants and fatty acids.

-For fragrance, lavender and rosemary oils make applying lotion enjoyable and slightly aromatic.
+For fragrance, lavender and rosemary oils make applying lotion or tattoo balm enjoyable and slightly aromatic.
 Though, I’d generally always recommend staying fragrance-free whenever possible, this formula gets good marks on my book.

 Overall, this lotion will go a long way in not only helping to keep your tattoos look clean, colorful and sharp, but also ensure your healing process goes just a smoothly.